-That the Minutes of the Closed Session Meetings of the General Issues Committee held on August 9 and 11, 2011.
+On a motion, the Minutes of the Closed Session Meetings of the General Issues Committee held on August 9 and 11, 2011 were approved.
 These Minutes will remain confidential and restricted from public disclosure in accordance with the exemptions provided in the Municipal Freedom of Information and Protection of Privacy Act.